-Flip books, where small movements are recorded frame by frame, are one of the easiest ways to create the illusion of movement and are a good place to begin exploring the principles of animation.
+Flip books are one of the easiest ways to create the illusion of movement and are a good place to begin exploring the principles of animation.
 You will need pencils and fine liners – flipbooks are provided.

 – Create 4 Flip-books